Why our LASIK patients are getting younger and younger.

 Independence.
 Autonomy is valued more highly now than at any other time in history.
 Young people don’t want to have to put on glasses or contacts.
 The hassle of cleaning them, maintaining them, and replacing them is a pain-as well as interfering with a spontaneous life.
 When I was in my 20s, I kept my contacts in for nearly two months while I traveled around Europe.
 That’s understandable but dangerous and uncomfortable.
 You don’t need to take that risk now.

 Young people trust elective procedures.
 Millennials’ parents had LASIK 20 years ago, and recommend it to their children.
-What used to be “guinea pigs” is now the standard.
 The question of “what are the long term effects” has now been answered by tens of millions of satisfied patients over the decades.
 Millennials understand the miracles of medical technology, and there is no stigma to using them in the pursuit of self-improvement.
-Dozens of types of cosmetic procedures, from dental veneers, teeth whitening to fillers, lip injections, and Botox®, are now seen as being both acceptable and beneficial.
+Dozens of types of cosmetic procedures, from dental veneers and teeth whitening to fillers and lip injections, are now seen as being both acceptable and beneficial.
 This attitude is strengthened by not only the athletes and famous (thank you Kardashians/Jenners!) who have openly admitted to having cosmetic or corrective procedures performed but also the friends and family members who share their positive experiences on social media.

 Millennials understand cost-benefit analysis: LASIK treatment isn’t cheap—but the cost of prescription sunglasses, contacts, solutions, and designer frames quickly add up to become more expensive over just a few years.
 This is without factoring in how awesome it is to just get up and go.
 No worries about a contact or glasses issue disrupting plans.
 Many young people realize this and come to the conclusion that LASIK results in a better lifestyle and a better value.
 Millennials also are comfortable with financing things you want now, and especially like interest-free financing which makes LASIK an all-around winner.